UniMath/agda-unimath/src/wild-category-theory/noncoherent-omega-precategories.lagda.md

       comp-structure-Noncoherent-ω-Precategory
 ```

-3-Morphisms in a noncoherent wild higher precategory:
+3-Morphisms in a noncoherent ω-precategory:

 ```agda
   3-hom-Noncoherent-ω-Precategory :